AcTExplore: Active Tactile Exploration of Unknown Objects: Conclusion

 \section{Conclusion}

-In this work, we introduced a novel reinforcement learning method using tactile sensing that can actively explore unknown 3D objects.
-It addresses the need for an active exploration method to enable numerous works \cite{DBLP:journals/corr/abs-2103-00655, 9562061, Suresh22icra} to become fully automated. \AlgName\, is not limited to any specific shape distributions as it has been only trained on primitive shapes to learn fundamental movements by leveraging temporal tactile information and intrinsic exploration bonuses.
-We demonstrated this through our experiments with various shape complexities like Drill or Hammer in both real world and simulation.
+In this work, we introduced a novel reinforcement learning method using tactile sensing to explore unknown 3D objects actively.
+It addresses the need for an active exploration method to enable numerous works \cite{DBLP:journals/corr/abs-2103-00655, 9562061, Suresh22icra, Comi2023TouchSDFAD} to become fully automated. \AlgName\, is not limited to specific shape distributions as it has only been trained on primitive shapes to learn fundamental movements by leveraging temporal tactile information and intrinsic exploration bonuses.
+We demonstrated this through our experiments with various shape complexities like a drill or a clay pot in both the real world and simulation.